Expense Tracker for Self-Employed

 How does this compare to just using QuickBooks?

 QuickBooks is full accounting software ($30+/month) designed for bookkeepers.
-SparkReceipt is a pre-accounting tool ($6.58/month) that captures and organizes your receipts and expenses, then syncs to QuickBooks when you’re ready.
+SparkReceipt is a pre-accounting tool ($16.65/month, billed annually) that captures and organizes your receipts and expenses, then syncs to QuickBooks when you’re ready.
 Many self-employed professionals use SparkReceipt to feed clean data into QuickBooks — or use SparkReceipt alone if they don’t need full accounting.

 Can my accountant or tax preparer access my data?